mrinal-sourav/YouTubeCrawler/Readme.txt

+This YouTube crawler crawls youtube starting from a SeedUrl provided by the user.
+It uses a hillclimbing algorithm based on views/(likes-dislike) score of videos.
+The hypotheses being; videos with good content will have more likes per views.
+Here's a video from Veritasium that explains how YouTube does not do a great job of providing users with good recommendations: https://youtu.be/fHsa9DqmId8
+As such, users may benifit from a rather explorative approach from this crawler to diversify their finds on Youtube.

- - Code requires the following imports; default python3 installation should have them all :
+ - Code requires the following imports; default python 3.5+ installations should have them all :

 import re
 import urllib.request